 Destiny Is A Hazy Thing: Kiba's to Karin (who is attracted to his charka like an addict and thus is generally kept in his presence) when Ino jokes that he should make a move as she would be willing to do anything he wants.
 Kiba immediately puts down the idea saying that while Karin is cute, he's not comfortable taking advantage of her because A) he'd prefer it if she liked him for him and not due to his charka and B) it would count as rape and he respects women too much to do that.

 Lester Burnham from American Beauty.
-He spends the movie obsessing over a Fille Fatale girl who is the same age as his daughter, but when he actually gets a chance with her he stops once he finds out she's actually a virgin, and her sexual prowesses were a lie.
+He spends the movie obsessing over a Fille Fatale girl who is the same age as his daughter.
+When he actually gets a chance with her he stops once he finds out she's actually a virgin, and her suggestions of sexual prowess were made up.

 Austin Powers, despite some implied deviant sexual behavior, is still for the most part courteous toward the ladies he's trying to woo (at one point, a very drunk woman suggests that they have sex, but he turns her down because it "wouldn't be right" to take advantage of her intoxicated state).
 Considering who he's a parody of, this is to be expected.